Currys PC World Black Friday 2020: Black Tag deals, early offers and predictions

 Your guide to the best Currys Black Friday deals and discounts from cheaper TVs, laptops and games consoles.

-Currys PC World knows how to do a Black Friday sale whether you’re looking for a Nintendo Switch or a vacuum cleaner or a TV.
+Currys PC World knows how to do a Black Friday sale whether you’re looking for a Nintendo Switch, a vacuum cleaner, or a TV.

 Last year, Currys averaged 72 orders per minute and sold enough widescreen TVs that stacked they would be 32 times the height of the Shard.